Skip to content

 Important Nonce Info

-Under the hood, the attestation verifier needs a source to generate attestation challenges, track them, invalidate, and match them against incoming attestation requests.
-Warden Supreme provides a secure nonce generation service and uses an in-memory challenge cache by default, which is fine for small to medium load but not for larger production deployments.
-In such scenarios, roll your own (backed by Redis, for example)!
+Under the hood, the attestation verifier needs a source to generate attestation challenges, track them, invalidate them, and match them against incoming attestation requests.
+Warden Supreme provides a secure nonce generation service and uses an in-memory challenge cache by default, which is fine for small to medium loads but not for larger production deployments.
+In such scenarios, roll your own (backed by Redis, for example).

 Comprehensive list of Verifier options